September 23, 2024

 See What Lasts

 Jesus is saying to take the long view of life.
-Do not be consumed by this life and all its temporary possessions, but instead value eternal life with Him above all things.
+Do not be consumed by this life and all its temporary possessions.

 • Store up what lasts — honoring God by doing His will - putting the good of others above earning dollars, gaining assets, or completing projects.